Missing Mexican lawmaker’s body found following abduction

 Armed men took Bueno on April 29 while she was promoting health measures to prevent the spread of the novel coronavirus in Ixtlahuacán, Colima.

-During a morning news conference in Campeche, along Mexico’s Gulf coast, the president said her body had been found Tuesday and that one suspect was in custody.
+During a morning news conference in Campeche, along Mexico’s Gulf coast, the president said that one suspect was in custody.

-The Colima state prosecutor’s office had not yet commented on the discovery of her body.
+The Colima state prosecutor’s office said in a statement Wednesday that the lawmaker’s body was found in a grave with the bodies of three men.
+The bodies were found Monday, but the remains of the lawmaker were not identified until Tuesday.

+Additional genetic testing of the remains was planned.
+Relatives were informed Wednesday, it said.

 “We still don’t know the causes, just that there is someone in custody and there is already a statement about who was responsible,” López Obrador said.